KaraTuner: Towards end to end natural pitch correction for singing voice in karaoke: Introduction

 \section{Introduction}

-Pitch correction is a widely applied technique in the music industry, as it improves the intonation of the singers and helps create professional music products.
+Pitch correction is a widely applied voice editing technique, as it improves the intonation of the singers and helps create professional music products.
+In the music production industry, pitch correction is often performed by professional music engineers with sufficient domain knowledge using commercial pitch correction tools such as Melodyne and Autotune.
 In recent years, there has been a growing interest in developing automatic pitch correction algorithms among researchers.

 A common idea to improve singing performance is to adopt features from professional singers with the help of time warping algorithms.
 Luo et al. \cite{luo2018singing} proposed a canonical time warping algorithm \cite{Zhou2009CanonicalTW} that combines the canonical correlation analysis with dynamic time warping to port pitch curves from professional recordings into user singing.
 Yong et al. \cite{8461793} further transferred energy dynamics from professional singing.
+Recently, Liu et al. \cite{liu2022learning} proposed a novel Shape-Aware DTW (SADTW) algorithm, which ameliorates the robustness of existing time-warping approaches by considering the shape of the pitch curve rather than low-level features when calculating the optimal alignment path.
+A latent-mapping algorithm was also designed to improve the vocal tone of the voice.
 However, deeply relying on a voice reference, in real-world applications these methods suffer from difficulties in template acquisition and their tuned performances are inevitably homogeneous in singing style.
 The data-driven approach proposed by Wager et al. \cite{wager2020deep} predicts pitch shifts from the difference between the singing voice and the accompaniment, which keeps the singing style to a greater extent and eases the homogeneity problem.
 However, the pitches identified from the accompaniment may not be accurate enough, and the pitch deviation is difficult to assess when the singer is severely off the correct melody.
 Score-based approaches like \cite{perrotin:hal-01672238} and \cite{6855142} usually use a set of rules to generate a target pitch curve from the given MIDI sequence.
 Although a note template is convenient to produce and is more reliable than the accompaniment, these strategies require careful parameter tuning and are not robust with corner cases.